CloudLabsAI-Azure/ms_demo/Azure Hero demos/linkstest.md

   ODL access provisioning may take <strong>5–7 minutes</strong>.<br>
   If unauthorized errors occur, wait a few minutes and then press <strong>Ctrl + Shift + R</strong> to refresh.<br>
   Databricks may take around <strong>30–40 minutes</strong> to become available to the ODL user.
 This is due to Databricks default behavior of syncing users every 40 minutes.<br>
-  For Microsoft Fabric, once you login with the ODL user, please wait <strong>5 minutes</strong> and refresh the screen to see the Workspaces.
+  For Microsoft Fabric, once you login with the ODL user, please wait <strong>5 minutes</strong> and refresh the screen to see the Workspaces.<br>
+  Databricks may take around <strong>30–40 minutes</strong> to become available to the ODL user.
+This is due to Databricks default behavior of syncing users every 40 minutes
 </div>

 <!-- Auth Table -->